-(formerly known as Engineering Design and Development) Prerequisite: Successful completion of at least 2 PLTW courses 2 credits Required: Instructor approval 10 pds/wk Grade 12
+Prerequisite: Successful completion of at least 2 Engineering courses

+Required: Instructor approval

+Grade 12

 The knowledge and skills students acquire throughout PLTW Engineering come together in Engineering Design and Development capstone course as students identify an issue and then research, design, and test a solution, ultimately presenting their solution to a panel of engineers.
-Students apply the professional skills they have developed to document a design process to standards, completing Engineering Design and Development ready to take on any post-secondary program or career.
+Students apply the professional skills they have developed to document a design process to standards.
+Completing Engineering Design and Development to prepare students to take on any post-secondary program or career.
+Students, with teacher recommendation, will work in the Carlisle Engineering Learning Lab (CELL), to design and develop products for students and teachers.
+Working in CELL can also be set up as a work base learning experience separate from this or other engineering courses.
+Note this course is two periods so students have time to complete projects.

-Honors Digital Electronics (PLTW) (Offered 2020)- Course #144
+Honors Digital Electronics (PLTW) Course #144